dan-mcm/map-contest/docs/index.md

 ## Deadline
 Maps must be uploaded to the steam workshop and accessible in-game by <b>Friday 9th July 2021</b>.
 Submissions will be listed under the Submissions section once received.

+There will be up to 2 weeks deliberation time for judges to announce results.

 ## Map Requirements